heggy231/rithmbootcampprep/AnswersToExcercise.md

 6. What is NaN in JavaScript?
 What is the typeof NaN?
 NaN means not a number, primitive type: number.

 7. You can declare a variable by typing var thing;.
-What is the value of thing?
+What is the value of thing? the value of thing has no value assigned and Javascript console will return key word, undefined.